I know I’ve written about this before, but in the past year I’ve just used this technique more and more and it’s worth sharing in more detail.

 Use What Works for You

 A lot of people write about how this or that tool is the one ultimate machine for this or that.
 Don’t feel like you have to be that guy.
-Use the parts of the tools that work for you, even if you have to use multiple programs.
+Use the parts of the tools that work for you, even if you have to use a few different programs.
 This works for me in my continued writing, and it works for recalling stuff later.

-(I just noticed that this is almost identical to an article I wrote a year ago!
+(I noticed when I published this post that this is almost identical to an article I wrote a year ago!
 Well, I guess it still works, right?
-None of these companies give me anything, I just have a good setup and Marked was having a sale so I felt like sharing.)
+None of these companies give me anything, I have a good setup and Markedwas having a sale so I felt like sharing.)